shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 <https://shift-happens-benchmark.github.io/icml-2022/>`__) for
 running the evaluation process.

-Used data/images need to be usable for research purposes.
-Their license should be stated in the report and README.
+The data/images need to be usable for research purposes.
+Their license should be stated in the report.

 The implementation leverages our example API implementation: